favrecr/resources/change-plan.md

 1. Change the plan for your service instance.

-   - If the service is RC-enabled, change your plan using the [`ibmcloud resource service-instance-update` command](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_update).
+   - If the service is RC-enabled, change your plan by using the [`ibmcloud resource service-instance-update` command](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_update).

      ```
      ibmcloud resource service-instance-update <service_instance_name> --service-plan-id <plan_id>
      ```
      {: codeblock}

-   - If the service is not RC-enabled and is therefore based on Cloud Foundry, change your plan using the [`ibmcloud cf update-service` command](/docs/cli?topic=cloud-cli-ibmcloud_commands_services#ibmcloud_service_update).
+   - If the service is not RC-enabled and is therefore based on Cloud Foundry, change your plan by using the [`ibmcloud cf update-service` command](/docs/cli?topic=cloud-cli-ibmcloud_commands_services#ibmcloud_service_update).

      ```
      ibmcloud cf update-service <service_instance_name> [-p <plan_name>]